-This app was first launched on 14th October 2018 and currently has more than 1000 downloads, a 5.0 stars rating from 7 users and the latest APK is version 1.5.5.
+This Android app was first launched on 14th October 2018 and currently has more than 1000 downloads, a 5.0 stars rating from 7 users and the latest release is version 1.5.5.

 We found these ways of contacting the developers:

 Help spread awareness for build reproducibility

 Please help us spread the word, asking COINiD Vault to support reproducible builds via their Twitter!